- Bible access

 Read SIM International Director’s Christmas letter.

-SIM worker Barbara, 70, uses a lifetime of experience as a nurse to serve refugees in Greece.
+SIM worker Barbara, 70, used a lifetime of experience as a nurse to serve refugees in Greece.

 Peter and Claire-Lise Judkins have served in three very different settings over the past decade and the latest leg of their ministry is in a town near the Disneyland resort in Paris.